 If we decide to extend the meaning of the herr_t return value, as outlined in section 3.1, it is only natural to apply this to the top-level HDF5 API as well.
 As with the VOL interface, this should not break compatibility with existing code that follows existing guidelines, that state that any negative return value is considered an error.
 However, there may be application code that inappropriately checks for an error return from HDF5 API calls by comparing the return value to –1 (or FAIL).
 In this case, if the code is not updated, returning –2 to indicate the operation was not completed because it was unsupported would cause the application to behave as if the operation was completed successfully, causing problems later.
 While this approach is more likely to cause issues at the top level than at the VOL layer, it should still be a workable approach since it does not violate existing guidelines.

 Other return value types, such as hid_t and htri_t, can be handled similarly, since they are also signed integers that have multiple possible negative values where only one is currently used.
+There are no public API functions that pass through to the VOL layer that return pointers, so there should be no need to modify any function signatures or provide a special pointer return value, as is the case for the approach outlined in section 3.1 for the VOL interface.

 Approach 2: HDF5 API Call